Twinkie: Twinkie defense

 "Twinkie defense" is a derisive label for an improbable legal defense.
 It is not a recognized legal defense in jurisprudence, but a catch-all term coined by reporters during their coverage of the trial of defendant Dan White for the murders of San Francisco city Supervisor Harvey Milk and Mayor George Moscone.
 White's defense was that he suffered diminished capacity as a result of his depression.
 His change in diet from healthful food to Twinkies and other sugary foods was said to be a symptom of depression.
 Contrary to common belief, White's attorneys did not argue that the Twinkies were the cause of White's actions, but that their consumption was symptomatic of his underlying depression.

-Theological Twinkie

-Jeffrey R. Holland, a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church), used the expression "theological Twinkie" at the Church's General Conference in April 1998, in reference to teaching methods that may be pleasing or entertaining, but lack sufficient spiritual and doctrinal substance.
-In his words: "Are we really nurturing our youth and our new members in a way that will sustain them when the stresses of life appear?
-Or are we giving them a kind of theological Twinkie—spiritually empty calories?"

 Shelf life

-A common urban legend claims that Twinkies have an infinite shelf life, and can last unspoiled for a relatively long time of ten, fifty, or one hundred years due to the chemicals used in their production.
+A common urban legend claims that Twinkies have a theoretically infinite shelf life, and can last unspoiled for a relatively long time of ten, fifty, or one hundred years due to the chemicals used in their production.

+According to a company executive, Twinkies are on the shelf for a short time; he told The New York Times in 2000 that the "Twinkie is on the shelf no more than 7 to 10 days."